JUDEO-CHRISTIAN PSEUDOGRAPHICAL WRITINGS

 Among the groups and individuals posing as authentic writers, the most prevalent group known where the Gnostics.

 One of the groups that rivaled Christianity at the time where the Gnostics.
-The Gnostics claimed to have ‘secret’ knowledge, but most were actually involved in occultic philosophies or beliefs.
-It is believed that Gnosticism did exist before Christianity, there is no hard evidence for it, but after the Messiah many of the Gnostic groups adopted some of the Christian doctrines and mixed it wit their own.
+The Gnostics claimed to have ‘secret’ knowledge, but most were actually involved in occult philosophies or beliefs.
+It is believed that Gnosticism did exist before Christianity, however there is no hard evidence for it.
+After the Messiah many of the Gnostic groups adopted some of the Christian doctrines and mixed it with their own.

 - The Gospel of Thomas

 - Naassene Fragment

 - Gospel of Mary